gideonlangat98/hotel_reservation-back-end/Readme.md

 Access to internet [Go Back to the top]

 ## Features
 [Go Back to the top](#Gideon Kipkoech Langat) ## Features As a user of the application,you will be able to : 1.
-Employement of practical skills on Ruby and SQl in constructing backend application(api) [Go Back to the top](#Gideon Kipkoech Langat)
+Employement of practical skills on Ruby and SQl in constructing backend application(API) [Go Back to the top](#Gideon Kipkoech Langat)

 ## Live link
 hotel-reservation-front-end.vercel.app